 NOTES: Sweet mint, tangerine, southern magnolia, bourbon, grisalva, sugar cube, crushed ice

 Sweet orange with mint, squeeze some orange, throw in some crashed mint leafs, add quite a few spoons of sugar, and inhale, this is what you get at first sniff.
+Pour it over some artificial ambergris and you get dry-down.
+Smells better that it sounds, unique scent, with satisfactory performance.

 Now this is something you have not smelled.
 Picture a fresh glass of water on a hot summer day.
 Add ground up mint, and three sugar cubes.
 Shake it up and smell.
 You now have Saint Julep.
 An amazing and energizing fragrance that delicately balances mint and citrus over a crushed ice.
 A must try.